datadiversitylab/datadiversitylab.github.io/src/grants/capla-building-a-bridge-between-open-access-mapping-and-formal-planning-efforts.md

 ---
-grantName: "CAPLA: Building a Bridge Between Open Access Mapping and Formal Planning Efforts"
+grantName: Building a Bridge Between Open Access Mapping and Formal Planning Efforts
+subawardAmount: ""
+grantYears: "2022"
+pi: Cristian Roman-Palacios
+copi:
+  - Mackenzie Waller
 grantAmount: $25,000
 grantDesc: Seed grant from the College of Architecture, Planning and Landscape Architecture (UArizona).
 Project aimed at funding the development of a pilot